Jaxon-Ludtke/startup/notes.md

 I learned that files, directories, and even code can be manipulated in a terminal.
 At its core, the terminal (like git bash, for example) is the stripped down version of a PC's software.
 Once it's mastered, I can be a much more efficient developer, as well as have newer, better ways of navigating my way around my PC.
 I also learned that the internet was largely derived from the Department of Defense's efforts during the Cold War to maintain communications incase of a nuclear war.

+ssh -i [key pair file] ubuntu@[ip address] <=== This command is widely used and important.
+Ssh means secure shell, the key pair file is the key developed to get into my server that I have, ubuntu@ip_address is specifying the amazon server operatings system (ubuntu linux) and the address is the IP address to my server.
+This is the breakdown of this important command.

 It's also worth noting that AWS is extremely popular, and once it's mastered, there's a variety of different services I have at my disposal.
 Even getting proficient at serverwork unlocks a completely new level of harnessing computers and development that I previously wouldn't have had.

 ## AWS Route 53 Assignment